 The Company has entered into the Galephar Agreement (as defined in the "Significant Partnerships" section below) with Galephar (as defined in the "Significant Partnerships" section below).
 Under the Galephar Agreement, the Company acquired the rights to package, test, obtain regulatory approvals and market CIP-FENOFIBRATE, CIP-ISOTRETINOIN and CIP-TRAMADOL ER (the "CIP Products") in various countries.
 In accordance with the Galephar Agreement, the Company retains 50% of all revenue from licensing and distribution arrangements entered into with respect to the CIP Products, with the other 50% due to Galephar.
 Galephar retains the right to manufacture and supply the CIP Products.
-With respect to licensing and distribution arrangements with their respective marketing partners and Galephar; product is shipped directly from Galephar to the respective marketing partners.
-Where the Company has opted to market and sell the CIP Product directly, the Company purchases the finished goods from Galephar directly.
+With respect to licensing and distribution arrangements, the Company manages the product supply arrangements with commercial partners and Galephar; product is shipped directly from Galephar to the respective commercial partners.
+Where the Company has opted to market and sell the CIP Product itself, the Company purchases the finished goods from Galephar directly.

-With respect to CIP-ISOTRETINOIN, the Company has entered into licensing and distribution arrangements for U.S., Mexico and Brazil, while opting to market and sell the product directly in Canada.
-The Company also has in place various licensing and distribution arrangements with respect to CIP-FENOFIBRATE in the U.S. and CIP-TRAMADOL ER in the U.S. and Latin America, while opting to market and sell CIP-TRAMADOL ER directly in Canada effective April 2022.
+With respect to CIP-ISOTRETINOIN, the Company has entered into licensing and distribution arrangements for U.S., and Mexico, while opting to market and sell the product directly in Canada.
+The Company also has in place various licensing and distribution arrangements with respect to CIP-FENOFIBRATE and CIP-TRAMADOL ER in the U.S. The Company has opted to market and sell CIP-TRAMADOL ER directly in Canada effective April 2022.